Barrero gets game-ending hit as Reds beat Phillies 1-0

 It was the first run allowed by Domínguez (6-4) since July 10, snapping a string of 11 consecutive scoreless appearances.

-Rookie left-hander Nick Lodolo pitched a career-high seven innings for Cincinnati, allowing five hits.
+Rookie left-hander Nick Lodolo struck out eight in a career-high seven innings for Cincinnati, allowing five hits.
 Alexis Díaz (4-1) got six outs for the win.

+Reds first baseman Joey Votto announced after the win that he will have season-ending surgery Friday to repair a torn left rotator cuff.
+The 38-year-old Votto, a six-time All-Star and 2010 NL MVP, hit just .205 this season with 11 homers and 41 RBIs.

+Lodolo got some help from right fielder Aristides Aquino, who made a terrific defensive play in the fifth.
+Aquino tracked down Alec Bohm’s drive and then made a strong throw from the warning track to double up Rhys Hoskins at first.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.